LautaroOchotorena/Rag/README.md

 ```bash
     conda activate rag
 ```

-In case of using an embedding model from Hugging Face I recommend to follow the [instructions to install pytorch](https://pytorch.org/get-started/locally/) to use **CUDA** if you have a GPU compatible with CUDA (remember to install the CUDA Toolkit compatible to your torch version) or **NO CUDA** if you want to run everything on CPU.
+In case you are using an embedding model from Hugging Face, I recommend following the [instructions to install PyTorch](https://pytorch.org/get-started/locally/) to set up **CUDA** if you have a GPU compatible with CUDA (remember to install the CUDA Toolkit compatible with your PyTorch version) or **NO CUDA** if you want to run everything on the CPU.

-**4.** Put the pdf documents inside the "docs" folder, acces to [SimpleTex](https://simpletex.net/) (it may ask you to create an account) and use the Online OCR where you need to pass all the documents (one by one) in order to convert them into a markdown file with LaTeX notation.
-Export them with the images, this will download a .zip containing a folder with the md and a folder with the images.
+**4.** Put the pdf documents inside the *"docs"* folder, acces to [SimpleTex](https://simpletex.net/) (it may ask you to create an account) and use the Online OCR to process the documents (one by one) to convert them into a Markdown file with LaTeX notation.
+Export them with the images, and this will download a .zip containing a folder with the .md and a folder with the images.
-It can't process more than 500 pages per document so if you have more than that you can use the [divide_pdf.py](https://github.com/LautaroOchotorena/Rag/blob/master/divide_pdf.py) to divide each documents into pieces of at least 500 pages.
-Those pdf outputs will be stored in the *"divided_pdfs"* folder.<br>
+It can't process more than 500 pages per document, so if you have more than that you can use the [divide_pdf.py](https://github.com/LautaroOchotorena/Rag/blob/master/divide_pdf.py) script to divide each document into pieces of up to 500 pages.
+The resulting PDF files will be stored in the *"divided_pdfs"* folder.<br>
+> [!NOTE]
-**Note:** At the moment of writting this SimpleTex doesn't support an api where you can do this efficiently and easily.
-You can use [Nougat](https://github.com/facebookresearch/nougat?tab=readme-ov-file) instead but it won't process images and you might have to change things in step 7.
+At the time of writing this, SimpleTex doesn't support an API that allows you to do this efficiently and easily.
+You can use [Nougat](https://github.com/facebookresearch/nougat?tab=readme-ov-file) instead, but it won't process images, and you might need to makes changes in step 7.

-**5.** Put the folders (they are inside the .zip) created by SimpleTex inside the *"md"* folder.
-After that, run [combine_parts_and_images.py](https://github.com/LautaroOchotorena/Rag/blob/master/combine_parts_and_images.py). to combine the divided documents into a single one and also this puts all the images of each doc into a single folder.
-The outputs will be in the *"merged_files"* folder.
+**5.** Put the folders (which are inside the .zip file) created by SimpleTex into the *"md"* folder.
+After that, run the [combine_parts_and_images.py](https://github.com/LautaroOchotorena/Rag/blob/master/combine_parts_and_images.py) script to combine the divided documents into a single file, and it will also place all the images from each document into a single folder.
+The outputs will be saved in the *"merged_files"* folder.

-**6.** Check the .md files: vertical tables and rarely (but it happended to me) some pages are skipped in the convertion.
-To redo some of the pages use [extract_pdf_pages.py](https://github.com/LautaroOchotorena/Rag/blob/master/extract_pdf_pages.py) and select a range of pages to export so it can be processed successfully with SimpleTex.
-The results should be pasted manually into the correspond md file.
+**6.** Check the .md files for vertical tables, as they might not be recognized correctly during the conversion, and rarely (though it happended to me) some pages may be skipped.
+To redo some of the pages, use the [extract_pdf_pages.py](https://github.com/LautaroOchotorena/Rag/blob/master/extract_pdf_pages.py) script and select a range of pages to export so they can be processed successfully with SimpleTex.
+The results should be pasted manually into the correspond .md file.

-**7.** Optional but usefull: use [formulas_into_text.py](https://github.com/LautaroOchotorena/Rag/blob/master/formulas_into_text.py) to replace the LaTeX formulas and tables into plain text (in a compacted way).
-This will helps a lot due to the reduction of characters/tokens using a compacted representation.
+**7.** Optional but usefull:

+Use the [formulas_into_text.py](https://github.com/LautaroOchotorena/Rag/blob/master/formulas_into_text.py) script to replace the LaTeX formulas and tables with plain text (in a compact form).
+This will helps a lot due to the reduction of characters/tokens using a compact representation.

-**8.** Create the vectorstore using [md_loader.py](https://github.com/LautaroOchotorena/Rag/blob/master/md_loader.py).
+**8.** Create the vectorstore using the [md_loader.py](https://github.com/LautaroOchotorena/Rag/blob/master/md_loader.py) script.
 It will be stored locally in the *"chroma"* folder.

 **9.** Ready to launch the app:
 ```bash